 The Byrds, "Renaissance Fair".
 Audio of live performance at 1967 Monterey Pop Festival with still photo here.

 Lynyrd Skynyrd, "Jacksonville Kid" (aka "Honky Tonk Night Time Man").
 A live bonus track from the Street Survivors CD.
-Audio of studio version, with montage of Jacksonville scenes, here.
+Audio of studio version here.

 Lambert, Hendricks & Ross, "Everybody's Boppin'".
 Annie Ross was a regular at the Lion's Head.
 Audio of the original recording, with a still of the album cover here.
 A fitting finish.